ekirving/qpbrute/README.md

 Where a node can not be inserted without producing f4 outliers (i.e. |Z| >=3) then all possible admixture combinations are also attempted.
 If a node cannot not be inserted via either approach, that sub-graph is discarded.
 If the node is successfully inserted, the remaining nodes are recursively inserted into that graph.
-All possible starting node orders are attempted to ensure full coverage of the graph space.
+All possible starting node orders are attempted to ensure maximal coverage of the graph space.

-The resulting list of fitted graphs are then passed to the MCMC algorithm implemented in the admixturegraph R package, to compute the marginal likelihood of the models and their Bayes Factors (BF).
+The resulting list of fitted graphs are then passed to the MCMC algorithm implemented in the [admixturegraph](https://github.com/mailund/admixture_graph) R package, to compute the marginal likelihood of the models and their Bayes Factors (BF).

 ## Citation
 If you reuse any of this code then please cite the papers: